todd-bwell/search-verification-framework/README.md

 # PSS Search Verification Tool
-A search vertification tool that uses AI to:
+A search relevance and vertification tool that uses AI to:
 1. generate a set of real-life PROA search terms
 2. query PSS
 3. evaluate relevance of search results